Ambient Monitoring

 Example setup

 The picture below shows an example setup that we have used successfully for ambient monitoring in Switzerland.
+The following details are noteworthy:

 Intercomparing measurement results